ediweissmann/squeryl-master-slave/README.md

 Have a look at the tests [DefaultSpecTest.scala](http://github.com/ediweissmann/squeryl-master-slave/blob/master/src/test/scala/com/ediweissmann/squeryl/DefaultSpecTest.scala) for coverage and what is/isn't supported.

-There's a create-test-schema.sql file that you need to execute in your local mysql "test" db before you can run the tests.
+There's a <code>create-schema-for-tests.sql</code> file that you need to execute in your local mysql "test" db before you can run the tests.

     mysql -uroot -ptest123 test < create-schema-for-tests.sql